Awake To Sleep Disorders: Recognising And Managing Common Sleep Issues

 This can lead to chronic sleep deprivation and other related issues such as fatigue and stress.

-RLS has no definitive cause, but certain lifestyle factors are linked to its symptoms; these include smoking, consumption, caffeine intake and irregular exercise patterns.
+RLS has no definitive cause, but certain lifestyle factors are linked to its symptoms; these include smoking, alcohol consumption, caffeine intake and irregular exercise patterns.

 While there is no cure for RLS yet, treatments focus on reducing symptoms through lifestyle modifications like avoiding substances listed above or taking regular breaks from sitting/lying down during long periods of inactivity.